Global stability of vacuum for the relativistic Vlasov-Maxwell-Boltzmann system: Preliminaries

 and $Z=\Omega_{2},\Omega_{3},\Omega_{13}, \Omega_{23}$ can be defined similarly.\\

 \end{definition} \begin{remark} In Minkowski spacetime $(\mathbb R^{1+3},\eta)$, the vector fields in $\mathbb K, \tilde{\mathbb K}$ are categorized as follows:

 \begin{itemize} \item Lorentz Boosts ($\Omega_{i}$) and Rotations ($\Omega_{jk}$): These, along with translations $\frac 1t\partial_t$ and $\partial_{x_i}$, form the set $\mathbb K \setminus \{S\}$ and are Killing vector fields.
 They generate isometries that preserve the spacetime metric $\eta$. \item Scaling ($S$): Also called dilatation, this is a conformal Killing vector field.
-It preserves the light-cone structure but alters the metric scale. \item Complete Lifts ($\hat{\Omega}_{i}, \hat{\Omega}_{jk}$): These represent the extension of the Lorentz generators to the tangent bundle, allowing the symmetries to act on both positions and velocities. \end{itemize} \end{remark} \begin{remark} Remind that $F(t,x)$ do not depend on $v$, so $Z^iF=\hat Z^iF (1\le i\le 11)$. \end{remark}
+It preserves the light-cone structure but alters the metric scale. \item Complete Lifts ($\hat{\Omega}_{i}, \hat{\Omega}_{jk}$): These represent the extension of the Lorentz generators to the tangent bundle, allowing the symmetries to act on both positions and velocities. \\